 Some students may find it convenient to ride bicycles to school.
 This is considered a privilege and may be revoked if students riding bicycles do not obey the safety rules for bicycles.
 Students are to walk their bicycles on school property and place their bikes in the bicycle racks.
 Students are expected to obey all traffic rules that pertain to bicycle safety.
-When crossing the street with the aid of the crossing guard, bicyclists are to walk their bikes across the streets.
-The school is not responsible for damage to or theft of bicycles while they are at school.
+When crossing the street with the aid of the crossing guard, bicycles while they are at school.
 Students are not permitted to ride scooters, skateboards or skates at school during regular school hours.
 Normal looking shoes with wheels in the heels may be worn if the wheels are in the locked up position or the wheels are removed.
 Wheels may not be used on school property.